A pork joint coated in crunchy crackling is always welcome at the table, but when it’s Delia Smith’s perfect roast pork, it’s the guest of honour.

 Now place the pork in a tin, skin-side up, halve the onion and wedge the two pieces in slightly underneath the meat.
 Now take about 1 tbsp of crushed salt crystals and sprinkle it evenly over the skin, pressing it in as much as you can.

 Place the pork on a high shelf in the oven and roast it for 25 minutes.
-Turn the heat down to 190C/375F/Gas 5, and calculate the total cooking time allowing 35 minutes to the pound.
+Turn the heat down to 190C/375F/Gas 5, and calculate the total cooking time allowing 35 minutes to the pound, then deduct the initial 25 minutes cooking time.
 In this case it would be a further 2½ hours.

 There's no need to baste pork as there is enough fat to keep the meat moist.
 The way to tell if the meat is cooked is to insert a skewer in the thickest part and the juices that run out should be absolutely clear without any trace of pinkness.